Reserve Your Spot with Confidence! Free Cancellation with 24 - 48 Hours Notice and No Penalty for Rescheduling.

 The event seems to grow every year and has reached screening over 100 films from over 20 countries, so there's something for everyone here.

-5. DC JazzFest
+5. Attend DC Jazz Fest

-For more information, visit the JazzFest website.
+For tickets and information, visit the DC Jazz Fest website.

-7. King Street Art Festival
+7. Peruse the King Street Art Festival

-Around 200 artists will assemble for the annual King Street Art Festival for a weekend this September where visitors can peruse over $1 million worth of art, shop, and get to personally chat with the artists.
+From September 30th-October 1st visitors can peruse over $1 million worth of art, shop, and get to personally chat with the artists.

 While you're in the area, you should also check out George Washington's Mount Vernon.

-8. H Street Festival
+8. Have Fun at the H Street Festival

 What started as a block party is now an 11-block-long street festival in one of the thriving neighborhoods of DC.

-The Capitol is a short walk from H street, so we recommend taking a tour of Capitol Hill and visiting the Capitol and the Library of Congress
+The Capitol is a short walk from H Street, so we recommend taking a tour of Capitol Hill and visiting the Capitol and the Library of Congress

-9. Adams Morgan Day
+9. Enjoy Adams Morgan Day

-This is a family-friendly event full of art, music, and activities for everyone.
 Residents welcome visitors to this event to explore the neighborhood, where local businesses and restaurants offer deals for the day.

 10. Look into a Tourist Attraction Discount Pass for Savings